brain-tec/runbot/README.md

 ### Setup

-Runbot is an addond for odoo, meaning that both odoo and runbot code are needed to run.
+Runbot is an addon for odoo, meaning that both odoo and runbot code are needed to run.
 Some tips to configure odoo are available in [odoo setup documentation](https://www.odoo.com/documentation/13.0/setup/install.html#setup-install-source) (requirements, postgres, ...)
 This page will mainly focus on runbot specificities.

 Chose a workspace and clone both repository.